-Mr. Chairperson, Director-General Arias, Your Excellences, Ladies and Gentlemen,
+Mr Chairperson, Director-General Arias, Distinguished delegates,

-First, I would like to pay tribute to the chairpersons of the 26th Conference of the States Parties and of the Executive Council for their tireless efforts and skills in guiding the States Parties' work.
-I have full confidence that Ambassador Madonsela of the Republic of South Africa will take over the throttle of the Conference chair with equal competence and vigor.
+First, I would like to pay tribute to the chairpersons of the Twenty-Sixth Session of the Conference of the States Parties and of the Executive Council for their tireless efforts and skills in guiding the States Parties' work.
+I have full confidence that H.E.
+Ambassador Vusimuzi Madonsela of the Republic of South Africa will take over the throttle of the Conference chair with equal competence and vigour.
 We wish him every success.

-In addition to the statement delivered on behalf of the EU, I would like to offer a few remarks in my national capacity.
+In addition to the statement delivered on behalf of the European Union, I would like to offer a few remarks in my national capacity.

-The aggressive behavior of a single country, Russian invasion of Ukraine, goes against everything we believe in.
-It is gross violation of the UN Charter and international law and is the very thing "the peoples of the United Nations" pledged to never again allow.
+The aggressive behaviour of a single country, Russian invasion of Ukraine, goes against everything we believe in.
+It is gross violation of the United Nations Charter and international law and is the very thing "the peoples of the United Nations" pledged to never again allow.

 We are determined to stand against it.
-Not against Russia or its people, but against aggression towards one's neighbor, against attempt to take by force what is not yours, against violations of international law, and against impunity for international crimes.
+Not against Russia or its people, but against aggression towards one's neighbour, against the attempt to take by force what is not yours, against violations of international law, and against impunity for international crimes.

-The Russian Federation has long been recognized as an important actor in the world arena.
+The Russian Federation has long been recognised as an important actor in the world arena.
 In recognition of that role, it has held numerous prominent positions in the policy-making organs of the OPCW.
 But with power comes responsibility.
 Responsibility which Russia has turned its back on by attacking Ukraine.
-In view of this, we cannot in good conscience support its bid for the position of the Vice-Chairperson of this Conference, nor have it represent the Eastern European Electoral Group at this time.
+In view of this, we cannot in good conscience support its bid for the position of the Vice-Chairperson of this Conference, nor have it representing the Eastern European Electoral Group at this time.